Micro-Grant Frequently Asked Questions

 What criteria are used for awarding a grant to an EGE?

-SIPA will be responsible for evaluating grant applications in accordance with the grant minimum requirements/criteria contained within the grant application and the overview.
+SIPA is responsible for evaluating grant applications in accordance with the grant minimum requirements/criteria found on the main micro-grant web page five business days prior to taking applications.

-What is an EGE Agreement?
-Does my EGE need one to apply for the SIPA Micro-Grant, and if so, how does an EGE obtain one?
+**What is an EGE Agreement?
+Do I need one to apply for the SIPA Micro-Grant?
+If so, how do I obtain one?**

-All state and local governments in Colorado can enter into an Eligible Governmental Entity Agreement (EGE Agreement Form) with SIPA for the purpose of defining circumstances and responsibilities for e-Government services.
+What is it?
+An Eligible Governmental Entity Agreement (EGE Agreement Form) with SIPA is for the purpose of defining circumstances and responsibilities for e-Government services.
 All agreements, project requests, and work orders are at the discretion of the governmental entity.
+The EGE agreement is to ensure your organization is legally recognized as a state or local government, special district, public K-12, university or college institution in Colorado and lays the foundation for future projects with the Portal at the discretion of your entity.

 What if my EGE is unsure whether it can receive the funds?